YamBenson/Chaos-Dungeon/README.md

 # Chaos Dungeon

-A small video game project made by a group of college students in Janurary 2022.
+A small video game project made by a group of college students in January 2022.

+You can play the game by executing "main.py" in your terminal!

-Check out Chaos_Dungeon_Ad.pdf for more information!
+Check out "Chaos_Dungeon_Ad.pdf" for more information!